Wills17/Rainfall-Prediction/README.md

 - **LR_model_input.py**:
     - Loads the trained Logistic Regression model.
     - Takes user input for prediction.
     - Outputs the prediction result (Rainfall or No Rainfall).

+- **XGBoostClassifier_Model.py**:
+    - Trains an XGBoost Classifier model.
+    - Uses GridSearchCV for hyperparameter tuning.
+    - Evaluates the model and saves the best model to a file.

+- **XGB_model_input.py**:
+    - Loads the trained XGBoost model.
+    - Takes user input for prediction.
+    - Outputs the prediction result (Rainfall or No Rainfall).